 It’s a complex of buildings constructed in 1840 as the premises for Fremantle merchant WD Moore and Co (the same family that up until the early 21st century manufactured the Yellowtail Windmill right here in Fremantle).

 The left entrance is to the Moore’s Building Contemporary Art Gallery and the right lane entrance leads you into the café.

 1 PM | Boutiques and galleries

-The afternoon is spent exploring boutique stores in the West End where the work of artists, designers, painters and illustrators is represented in shops lining High Street.
+Spend your afternoon exploring boutique stores in the West End.
+Find the work of artists, designers, painters and illustrators is represented in shops lining High Street.

-New Edition independent bookstore at the corner of Henry and High Streets has an excellent collection of Fremantle writers and are well known for their range of books covering arts, crafts, culture, film and architecture.
-On High Street Bill Campbell Second-hand Books is the go-to place for special edition finds.
+New Editions Bookshop at the corner of Henry and High Streets has an excellent collection of Fremantle writers and are well known for their range of books covering arts, crafts, culture, film and architecture.
+On High Street Bill Campbell Books is the go-to place for special edition finds.

 Look too for Japingka Aboriginal Art Gallery, a foundation member of both Aboriginal Art Association of Australia and Indigenous Art Code.
 Browse the gallery spaces upstairs and down.

 Since you're at the National, why not finish off your gallery tour with a sunset drink in the rooftop bar?
 Take the stairs or use the lift and you'll find a different take on the rooftops of Fremantle and surrounds.